-Goal #3: Reduce Graduation Waivers presented to JCHS Students to less than 8% for the 2019-2020 cohort and to reduce it 1% each additional cohort.
+Goal #3: Reduce Graduation Waivers presented to JCHS Students to less than 8% for the 2020-2021 cohort and to reduce it 1% each additional cohort.
+The 2020 Graduation Rate is not accurate due to the additional flexibility given to students in the 2020 cohort in response to the COVID -19 pandemic.